 Each student team must be affiliated with a degree-granting public or private institution of higher education located in the U.S.

 EPA particularly encourages minority academic institutions (MAIs) to apply.
-Download the competition brief (PDF) (11 pp, 422K, About PDF)
+Download the competition brief (PDF) (12 pp, 1MB, About PDF)

 for a complete description of the design challenge including a definition of MAIs.
 Participating Teams

-Team composition and size is at the discretion of each team.
+Team composition and size is at the discretion of the team submitting an entry.
 However, interdisciplinary teams are strongly encouraged.
-Relevant disciplines include but are not limited to: landscape architecture, engineering, conservation biology, landscape ecology, hydrology, soil science, environmental science, environmental education, and communications.Participating Students
+Relevant disciplines include but are not limited to: landscape architecture, architecture, planning, engineering, conservation biology, landscape ecology, hydrology, soil science, economics, public administration, business administration, and communications.Participating Students

 for a complete description of submission format and content requirements.